-Transplant centers cooperating directly with DKMS Registry are evaluated according to the WMDA transplant center evaluation criteria before any donor can be requested.
+Transplant centers cooperating directly, i.e. not via a national registry, with DKMS Registry are evaluated according to the WMDA transplant center evaluation criteria before any donor can be requested.
 The transplant centers are asked to provide specific details which are reviewed and eventually approved by the DKMS Review Board.
-In case two reviewers come to different conclusions about the acceptability of the transplant center, the case is reviewed and decided by the Chief Medical Director of DKMS.
+In case two reviewers come to different conclusions about the acceptability of the transplant center, the case is reviewed and decided by the Chief Medical Director of the DKMS Group.
 A reassessment of the evaluation takes place every three years.